infrawatch/telemetry-framework-client/README.md

-# Telemetry Ansible
+# Telemetry Framework Client Automation

-Used during the deployment of a test bed.
-These files contain the configuration and deployment strategies for getting a client side Barometer collectd container and localized QDR setup for connection to the OpenShift cluster running the telemtry platform.
+Used during the deployment of the telemetry framework client side test bed.
+These files contain the configuration and deployment strategies for getting a client side Barometer collectd container and localized QPID dispatch router (QDR) setup for connection to the OpenShift cluster running the telemtry framework platform.

 ## Prerequisites

-It's assumed you're running CentOS 7.4, and that you've performed an update of the system with `sudo yum update -y && sudo reboot`.
+It's assumed you're running CentOS 7.5 (or RHEL 7.5), and that you've performed an update of the system with `sudo yum update -y && sudo systemctl reboot`.
 Additionally, you should install `epel-release` with `sudo yum install epel-release -y`.

 After performing your system update and `epel-release` installation, you'll need to install Ansible 2.5+ as well.
 You can do that with `sudo yum install